wenjing-gg/MT-WilmsNet/README.md

 mkdir "./data/Wilms_tumor_raw_CT_data"
 mkdir "./data/Wilms_tumor_training_data"
 ```
-Download Wilms_tumor_raw_CT_data(The original CT data can be downloaded after applying and licensing to us and relevant hospitals.).
-Open the zip file and extract the connect into the Wilms_tumor_raw_CT_data directory.
+Download Wilms_tumor_raw_CT_data(Due to privacy and ethical issues, the original CT data can be downloaded after applying and licensing to us and relevant hospitals).
+Then open the zip file and extract the connect into the Wilms_tumor_raw_CT_data directory.
 Once the files are moved properly, you should see the following folder structure:

 ```bash
 root/data/